OGRECave/blender2ogre/MeshTriangulation.md

 ## Non-coplanar Faces
 The first problem happens when during the process of creating a mesh an artist ends up with faces that are not coplanar.
 This means that the vertices of the face are not all on the same plane.
-For a triangle the vertices are always on the same plane, but for quads and n-gons that is not necesarily true.
+For a triangle, the vertices are always on the same plane, but for quads and n-gons that is not necessarily true.

 When a mesh has non-coplanar faces, the resulting triangulated mesh looks different than the original.